Spindle (tool): Integral motor spindle

 Both types, the belt-driven and the integral motor spindles, have advantages and disadvantages according to their design.
 Which one is more desirable depends on the purpose of the machine and product(s) being produced.

-High-torque spindle

-In addition to more efficient material removal, especially when working with tougher materials (such as titanium), higher torque can also be used when machining tough materials that require stability for optimal accuracy.

 CNC machines used with spindles

 The type of computer numerical control (CNC) machine being used with your spindle will vary.
 Common CNC machines used are: